Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 - Consistent with Section VII(L), inform the parties of the prohibition against knowingly making false statements or knowingly submitting false information during the complaint process.

-- If, in the course of an investigation, the institution decides to investigate allegations about the complainant or respondent that are not included in the notice provided pursuant to Section VII(E)(1), the institution must provide notice of the additional allegations to the parties whose identities are known.
+- If, during an investigation, the institution decides to investigate allegations about the complainant or respondent that are not included in the notice provided pursuant to Section VII(E)(1), the institution must provide notice of the additional allegations to the parties whose identities are known.

 - Dismissal of formal complaint.